Skip to content

 • Loan is pre-payable, assumable and non-recourse; maximum term is 35 years with full amortization.

-• Loan can include the cost of repairs, improvements, and an initial deposit to a reserve for replacement fund based on a fifteen year projection; however, the cost of repairs and improvements may not exceed 15% of the project’s value after repairs are completed or involve replacement of two or more major building components.
+• Loan can include the cost of repairs, improvements, and an initial deposit to a reserve for replacement fund based on a fifteen year projection; however, the cost of repairs and improvements may not exceed 25% of the project’s value after repairs are completed.
 Projects whose costs exceed these levels may qualify under Section 232.

 • Projects must be at least three years old prior to filing an application and must not have been substantially rehabilitated within that period.